guptashivam9/Quote-Generator/README.md

 Technologies Used

---HTML5: Structuring the content of the web application.
+--HTML: Structuring the content of the web application.

 --CSS3: Styling the application for an appealing user interface.